seraphimgerber/SEC350/Lab1.1.md

 2. Set up the IP address and hostname using 'nmtui'
 3. Add a user and set a password.
 Use commands 'adduser' and 'passwd'
 4. Give the user sudo privileges using 'sudo usermod -aG wheel'
+5. Enable the ports for rsyslog using 'sudo firewall-cmd --zone=public --permanent --add-port=514/tcp' and do the same for udp
-5. Take a snapshot.
+6. Take a snapshot.
 SPLASH!